Loan Type

 FAQs

-What credit score is required for an equity-based loan?
+What credit score is required for an equity-based loan from Hard Money Lenders of Houston?

-What is the maximum loan-to-value ratio for equity-based loans?
+What is the maximum LTV for equity-based loans in Houston?

-Can I get an equity-based loan on investment properties or only primary residences?
+Can I get an equity-based loan on a Houston property in a flood zone?